-4.0 The term “graduate assistant” in this Article refers to graduate assistants who are not covered by the Graduate Employees Union collective bargaining contract.
-Employment policies and the issues that are included with employment and involve students who are included in the collective bargaining unit shall be covered by the GEU contract.
+4.0 The term “graduate assistant” in this Article refers to graduate assistants who are not covered by the Graduate Employees Union (GEU) collective bargaining contract.
+Employment policies and the issues that are encompassed by employment and involve students who are included in the collective bargaining unit shall be covered by the GEU contract.

 4.1 Classes of Support

 4.1.1 Students receiving support through the University primarily constitute three groups:

 4.2.1 Graduate assistants are graduate students currently enrolled in degree programs who are appointed through established University procedures and in accordance with University policies governing graduate assistantships.
 Duties assigned to graduate assistants may include (but are not limited to) classroom instruction, student advising, writing supervision, reading of papers and examinations, and research.
 The responsibilities delegated to a graduate assistant must be performed under the supervision of an appropriate faculty member or administrator.

 4.2.2 With the participation of graduate student representatives, each unit appointing graduate assistants shall develop policies and make available current information covering, but not limited to, the following:

 (b) criteria for renewing and/or continuing graduate assistantships

 (d) stipend advancement and promotion

 (e) tax status of stipends (according to IRS policy)

 (f) procedures for evaluating performance (see also 2.5.2–220.127.116.11)